-· Bean · Pepper · Turnip · Pea · Cucumber · Tomato · Potato · Pigeonpea · Chickpea · Cotton · Maize
+· Bean · Capsicum & Chili · Turnip · Pea · Cucumber · Tomato · Potato · Pigeonpea · Chickpea · Cotton · Maize

 Plants infested with root-knot Nematodes show stunted growth and yellowing of leaves.
 Root systems develop the characteristic knots or galls (swellings).
 The severity of the symptoms depends on the number of nematodes and the plant type.
 Plants heavily infected can develop symptoms characteristic of nutrient deficiencies.
 In the field, infestation usually occurs in patches.
 Root-knot nematode causes high economic damage to farmers worldwide.

 At optimal temperatures, the life cycle of Meloidogyne spp. takes about 37 days to complete.
 Temperatures vary slightly between the different species and the host in question.
 Juveniles penetrate root tips and initiate the development of giant cells in root tissues, resulting in the characteristic galls.
 The knots in the roots impair water and nutrient transport, causing the yellowing and wilting of leaves, as well as stunted growth.
 Getting rid of the nematode through means of crop rotation is difficult because of the wide host range of Meloidogyne spp.